spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-synapse.md

 ## Synapse + OpenID Connect for Single-Sign-On

+💡 An alternative to setting up OIDC in Synapse is to use [Matrix Authentication Service](./configuring-playbook-matrix-authentication-service.md) (MAS).
+Newer clients (like Element X) only support SSO-based authentication via MAS and not via the legacy Synapse OIDC setup described below.
+That said, MAS is still a new experimental service which comes with its own downsides.
+Consult its documentation to learn if it will be a good fit for your deployment.

 If you'd like to use OpenID Connect authentication with Synapse, you'll need some additional configuration.

 This example configuration is for [keycloak](https://www.keycloak.org/), an opensource Identity Provider maintained by Red Hat.